JimDuggan/explore_or/README.md

 3. Specific packages from CRAN that are used in the book, and this can be done from within RStudio.
 Examples of packages are `ggplot2` to support visualization, and `deSolve` to support system dynamics modelling.

-## Recommened Readings
+### Recommened Readings
 The following books have been valuable reference resources in writing this textbook.

-* [*Advanced R*]() by Hadley Wickham [@wickham2019advanced], which presents a deep dive into R, and covers many fascinating technical topics, including object-oriented programming and metaprogramming.
+* [*Advanced R*](https://adv-r.hadley.nz) by Hadley Wickham, which presents a deep dive into R, and covers many fascinating technical topics, including object-oriented programming and metaprogramming.

-* *R for Data Science* by Hadley Wickham, Mine \c{C}etinkaya-Rundel and Garrett Grolemund [@wickham2023r], aimed at data scientists to show how to perform data science with R, RStudio and  the tidyverse collection of R packages.
+* [*R for Data Science*](https://r4ds.hadley.nz) by Hadley Wickham, Mine Cetinkaya-Rundel and Garrett Grolemund, aimed at data scientists to show how to perform data science with R, RStudio and  the tidyverse collection of R packages.

-* *Forecasting Principles and Practice* by Rob J. Hyndman and George Athanasopoulos [@hyndman2018forecasting], which provides a comprehensive introduction to forecasting methods in R and also presents a valuable data processing pipeline for manipulating time series data.
+* [*Forecasting Principles and Practice*](https://otexts.com/fpp3/) by Rob J. Hyndman and George Athanasopoulos, which provides a comprehensive introduction to forecasting methods in R and also presents a valuable data processing pipeline for manipulating time series data.

-* *Introduction to Statistical Learning*, by Gareth James, Daniela Witten, Trevor Hastie, and Robert Tibshirani [@james2013introduction] which demonstrates the application of the statistical learning methods in R, covering both supervised and unsupervised learning.
+* [*Introduction to Statistical Learning*](https://www.statlearning.com), by Gareth James, Daniela Witten, Trevor Hastie, and Robert Tibshirani which demonstrates the application of the statistical learning methods in R, covering both supervised and unsupervised learning.

-* *Tidy Modeling with R*, by Max Kuhn and Julia Silge [@kuhn2022tidy], which introduces a collection of R packages to support modelling and machine learning.
+* [*Tidy Modeling with R*](https://www.tmwr.org), by Max Kuhn and Julia Silge, which introduces a collection of R packages to support modelling and machine learning.